lime-rt/lime/doc/usermanual.rst

       density[n] = f(x,y,z);
     }

-LIME can deal with an unlimited number of collision partners (n).
+LIME can deal with an unlimited number n of collision partners (CPs).
-However, LIME will produce an error if more density profiles are given in the density subroutine than there are collision partners listed in the molecular data file.
 In most cases, a single density profile will suffice.
+Note that the number of returned density function values no longer has to be the same as the number of CPs listed in the moldata file(s), but if the numbers are different, LIME will require the user to provide the collPartIds parameter to allow the CPs associated with each density value to be matched to those in the moldata file(s).
+Note also that moldata CPs for which there is no density return will be ignored.

-The density is a number density, that is, the number of collision partners per unit volume (in cubic meters, not cubic centimeters).
-Please note that the current version of LIME always takes the abundance relative to the first collision partner.
-This is potentially a problem if the first collision partner is not the total H2 density and the user will have to correct for this in the abundances (see below).
+The density is a number density, that is, the number of molecules of the respective CP per unit volume (in cubic meters, not cubic centimeters).

 Molecular abundance
 ~~~~~~~~~~~~~~~~~~~

-The abundance subroutine contains descriptions of the molecular
-abundance profiles of the input model.
-The number of abundance profiles
-should match exactly the number of molecular data files defined in
+The abundance subroutine contains descriptions of the molecular abundance profiles of the radiating species in the input model.
+The number of abundance profiles should match exactly the number of molecular data files defined in par->moldatfile.
-par->moldatfile.

 .. code:: c